 - Warner Home Video’s upcoming Errol Flynn DVD box set comprises five of the best-known films starring the dashingly handsome swashbuckling and Old West hero: Captain Blood, Dodge City, The Private Lives of Elizabeth and Essex, The Sea Hawk, and They Died with Their Boots On – four of which co-starring Flynn’s frequent leading lady Olivia de Havilland.

 - Also included is the TCM documentary The Adventures of Errol Flynn, featuring interviews with, among others, Olivia de Havilland, Joanne Woodward, Burt Reynolds, Richard Dreyfuss, and Flynn’s actress-widow Patrice Wymore.

-Errol Flynn DVD box set ‘The Signature Collection’ includes five of the Warner Bros. star’s best-known films + TCM documentary feature
+Errol Flynn DVD box set ‘The Signature Collection’ includes 5 of the Warner Bros. star’s best-known films

 Alongside 20th Century Fox’s Tyrone Power, Warner Bros.’
 Errol Flynn, usually in period garb, was the personification of gutsy, dashing masculinity during Hollywood’s studio era.
 Fans of swashbuckling and Old West heroes should thus be thrilled that Warner Home Video is releasing a six-disc Errol Flynn DVD box set – “Errol Flynn: The Signature Collection” – on April 19 in the United States and Canada.